 Relative Insight’s technology is designed with a focus on capturing context.

 Our unique comparative approach means the results of an analysis will always be presented in relation to a relevant baseline (e.g. a prior time period or competitor).
 By delivering an analytical approach that captures context by design, we’re helping customers bridge the gap between information and insights.
 This approach saves analysts and researchers time while simultaneously helping them generate more robust, high-quality insights that hold up under scrutiny from stakeholders.
-Ultimately, this results in a higher proportion of insights being used to drive real-world actions – a top priority for any organisation wanting to become more data-centric.
+Ultimately, this results in a higher proportion of insights being used to drive real-world actions – a top priority for any organization wanting to become more data-centric.

 Our mission to help customers uncover contextual insights doesn’t stop with our comparative approach.
 The reputation of text analytics has historically been hindered by concerns over the accuracy with which algorithms can understand the context in which specific words are being used.
 This challenge is a direct reflection of the nature of language in which words can take on context-specific meanings.
 Consider a few examples: